linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/02 Chapter 2.md

 ---
-aliases:
-tags:
-key_concepts:
-parent_directory:
+title: Chapter 2 - Term and Volatility Structures of Interest Rates
+primary_tags:
+  - term structure models
+  - yield curve analysis
+  - volatility term structure
+  - interest rate dynamics
+secondary_tags:
+  - treasury securities
+  - forward rate curve
+  - zero coupon yield curve
+  - par yield curve
+  - treasury auction system
+  - libor curve
+  - credit curve
+  - inflation curve
+  - volatility smile
+  - volatility surface
+  - floating rate bonds
+  - bootstrapping method
+  - nelson-siegel model
+  - treasury direct
+  - on-the-run issues
 cssclasses: academia
-title: Chapter 2
-linter-yaml-title-alias: Chapter 2
 ---

-# Chapter 2
+# Chapter 2 - Term and Volatility Structures of Interest Rates

-# Term and Volatility Structures of Interest Rates
+## Term and Volatility Structures of Interest Rates

 The fundamental knowledge underlying the entire universe of fixed income securities lies in the term structure of interest rates (or commonly known as the yield curve) and the term structure of volatilities (or volatility curve).
 The former is the foundation for fixed income securities that do not have any optionality and the latter is the foundation for those that do.
 In this chapter, we study both term structures at a very superficial level.
 In a later chapter, we study the fundamental factors that lie under these two term structures.

-# 2.1 Introduction
+## 2.1 Introduction

 Different from stocks, fixed income securities are like (interest rate) derivatives – duh!, in that the contracts will expire (and cease to exist) at a given future time.
 As a result, for a given issuer, there are usually contracts with different expiration dates.
 These contracts share the same fundamental risk (issuer risk which is usually the credit risk) and yet they differ in time risk (time-to-maturity risk, or term risk).
 Hence there exist interesting relationships among these securities of the same issuer and often depicted in two term structures: return and volatility.